cjus/hydra-hpp/article.md

 Microservices are distributed applications by nature.
 So it's not surprising that two key microservice concerns would be inter-process communication and messaging.
 Those concerns underpin how distributed applications work together over a network.

 Hydra is a NodeJS library that was open-sourced at the EmpireNode conference in New York City in late 2016.
 Hydra seeks to greatly simplify the building of distributed applications such as microservices.
-As an NPM package, Hydra has only one external infrastructure dependency - the use of a Redis server.
+As an NPM package, Hydra has only one external infrastructure dependency - the use of a [Redis](https://redis.io) server.
 Hydra leverages Redis to coordinate service presence, discoverability and messaging.

-> If you're unfamiliar with Redis - stop right here and go visit the [Redis.io site](https://redis.io).
-After reading the first page, play with the [interactive tutorial](http://try.redis.io/) - that will be more important to your career than this article.
-But, afterwards, make sure to rejoin us!

 In this post, we'll build a small multiplayer networked game, and in the process learn how Hydra helps facilitate distributed messaging.